beAuthentic/ac-blog/docs/content/_posts/2022-07-11-6-strategies-building-relationships-with-students.md

     > Getting names correctly shows that the teachers value and respect the students.

     > NEVER give a nickname to a student, UNLESS they want to.

 2. Get to know your students
     > Create an environment that allows students to represent themselves through their culture and hobby.

 3. Present student's work
-    > Show the classroom a few of students' best works to make the students feel their work is appreciated.
+    > Show the classroom a few of students' best works to make the students feel their works are appreciated.

     > This practice also motivates and encourages students to work harder.

 4. Change seats often
     > Create an opportunity that allows students to interact and collaborate with different classmates.

 5. Find a way to connection
     > [AskClass] is an EdTech tool that allows everyone to share their thought, perspective, feeling, etc.

     > The tool has many game activities and open questions highlighting individual hobbies, interests, goals, etc.

 6. A good listener
-    > Small talk is necessary to break down the formal and awkward barrier.
+    > Small talk is necessary to break down the formality and awkward barrier.

 [AskClass]: https://askclass.com